derekmcloughlin/pearls/chap06/README.md

 ]
 ```

-The approach to findind all ways to use the digits 1..9 to produce 100 evaluates
+The approach to find all ways to use the digits 1..9 to produce 100 evaluates
 all possible expressions in a brute-force way.
 Evaluating an expression goes down the
 tree from Expression to Term to Factor.